Multiplayer online battle arena: Next-generation wave and market saturation

 During the last half of the 2010s, video game developers and publishers, following the success of League of Legends and Dota 2, tried to be part of the next-generation MOBA wave by putting their own twist in the genre, releasing games such as Battlerite (2017), and AirMech (2018).
 After years of development, many games which were supported by large publishers have not been fully released or their servers were shut down shortly after release.
 The most notable examples are Dawngate (2015) (Note: The number in brackets represents the year of official servers shut down.) by Electronic Arts, DC Comics-based Infinite Crisis (2015) by Warner Bros., Arena of Fate (2016) by Crytek, Gigantic (2017) by Perfect World Entertainment, Master X Master (2018) by NCSoft, and Paragon (2018) by Epic Games.

 The saturation of the market and the dominance of established titles contributed to the decline of many new MOBA attempts, as they struggled to retain player engagement and compete with the genre's leading games.

+In 2024, Valve announced their second MOBA title, Deadlock, after it was leaked by playtesters earlier that year.
+DotA developer Icefrog was rumoured to be involved in its development.
+Deadlock is a third-person MOBA with a heavy emphasis on movement and verticality.